One method used by Quintana Resources for providing capital is streaming financings.

 How it works

-Among several ways of operationalizing a stream, the following is one mutually beneficial method that is long-proven and often-used in many mining jurisdictions/countries:
+Among several ways of operationalizing a stream, the following is one mutually beneficial method that is long-proven and commonly used in many mining jurisdictions/countries:

 - Streaming company makes a large and usually tax-deferred upfront deposit payment to mine owner’s offshore affiliate.